Pokute/TopGeorgist/docs/Works.md

 ## Other improvements under consideration.

-* Having both the workDoer and target seems like a requirement I can't ignore.
-	* It might be better to have unlimited amount of `input` inventories and one `output` inventory.
-	* Priorities would work.
+* Priorities would be fine.

 ## Possibility: Three different kinds of works.